Bkamau/Bkamau.github.io/_posts/2016-06-28-Nextcloud-on-ubuntu-16.04.md

 ```bash
  $ nano permisions.sh
 ```
-in it , add the following
+In it , add the following

 ```bash